Hacker0x01/docs.hackerone.com/docs/hackers/misconduct.md

 HackerOne is mutually beneficial for both parties to collaborate within the platform where features like public disclosure and mediation exist.
 In the event of a conflict or disagreement, HackerOne will not support either party that begins harassment as a means to their desired outcome.

-Examples of harassment include repeated, direct contact with participants of a disclosure program ie: complaining to personal accounts on Twitter or repeatedly emailing executives) to complain or beg for a different result of a submission.
+Examples of harassment include repeated, direct contact with participants of a disclosure program (i.e. complaining to personal accounts on Twitter or repeatedly emailing executives) to complain or beg for a different result of a submission.
 This behavior discourages programs from opening disclosure programs and damages research opportunities in the community.

 Generally, it’s important to understand that security teams operating disclosure programs aren't representing a customer service function.
 Hackers are also not required to perform research for any program that they find themselves in disagreement with or aren't offering the incentives they would prefer.